The University recognizes that circumstances may arise that require students

 If the student completely withdraws after the first week of classes, he or she

-will have to return a percentage of financial aid equal to the amount of the
+will have to return a percentage of financial aid relative to the amount of the

 If this occurs, the office will return a portion of the federal aid money